vdawg-git/space_dots/readme.md

 # Golden Era

 The dots to recreate my rice for the Hyprland space ricing competition.
+This is a theme to recreate the look and not my actual dotfiles.

 If I missed something, feel free to open an issue :)